Do You See Yourself in Your Visualizations?

 Bastidas realized that “people who are underrepresented need to be serviced.”
 She created Power to Prevail five years ago using her voice for advocacy, education, and inclusion.
 She used this platform to blog about postpartum body positivity.
 Her message rings loud and true on her IG account: “Through education, community, and a change in perspective, you can find yourself love by discovering your self-worth.”

 Her company, Orolait, was created in 2019, not only to provide a product-based solution to a common problem she experienced while breastfeeding in public; it also has become a resource of education for empowering mothers everywhere on their breastfeeding journey.

 Visualize Outside the Norm

-Visualizing is powerful when it pushes you beyond the norm, even if that means you’re creating something completely different than what you see in the world right now.
-Bastidas explained, that as a brand, they get to ask the question daily “what is our message?
+Visualizing is powerful when it pushes you beyond the norm.
+It can help you create something completely different than what you see in the world right now.
+Bastidas explained that, as a brand, they get to ask the question daily “what is our message?
 Or are we just sticking with the status quo?”
 She continued, “Sometimes, the conversation needs to be changed, even when you don’t have the full vision in your mind.”